+determine the implementation approach for the Modification Proposal, if approved, in accordance with the SEC Release Management Policy; and

-the timetable for such Modification Report Consultation, including the period for which the consultation is to remain open (which cannot be more than 15 Working Days); and
+determine the timetable for the Modification Report Consultation, including the period for which the consultation is to remain open.

-the Party Categories that the Panel considers are likely to be affected by the Modification Proposal.

 Modification Report Consultation

-Where the Panel determines that a Modification Report is to proceed to the Modification Report Consultation, the Code Administrator shall arrange for a consultation seeking the views of Parties (other than the DCC) on the Modification Report (the Modification Report Consultation).
+Where the Panel determines that a Modification Report is to proceed to the Modification Report Consultation, the Code Administrator shall arrange for a consultation seeking the views of Parties on the Modification Report (known as a Modification Report Consultation).
 The Code Administrator shall:

-invite consultation responses in accordance with the timetable determined by the Panel and in the form referred to in Section D7.9;
+invite consultation responses in accordance with the timetable determined by the Panel and in the form referred to in Section D6.9;

-collate the responses received during the consultation, and add those responses to the Modification Register; and
+collate the responses received during the consultation, and publish those responses that are not marked as confidential on the Website; and

 place the Modification Report on the agenda for the next meeting of the Change Board following the collation of such consultation responses.

-Each Modification Report Consultation shall allow for each Party (other than the DCC) that wishes to respond to the consultation to respond by way of a form that provides for a response in one of the following manners (where applicable, in respect of the Proposed Solution Proposal and the Alternative Solution(s) separately):
+Each Modification Report Consultation shall allow for each Party that wishes to respond to the consultation to respond by way of a form that provides for a response in one of the following manners (where applicable, in respect of the Proposed Solution Proposal and the Alternative Solution(s) separately):

-‘no interest’ where the Party considers that it and its Party Category are unlikely to be affected by the Modification Proposal;

-‘abstain’ where the Party wishes to abstain for reasons other than as described in Section D7.9(a);
+‘neutral’ where the Party considers that it and its Party Category are unlikely to be affected by the Modification Proposal or where the Party wishes to abstain from providing a view;

 ‘approve’ where the Party considers that making the variation would better facilitate the achievement of the SEC Objectives than if the variation was rejected; or

 ‘reject’ where the Party considers that not making the variation would better facilitate the achievement of the SEC Objectives than if the variation was approved,